section-engineering-education/engineering-education/articles/introduction-to-reinforcement-learning/index.md

 title: Understanding Reinforcement Learning
 description:
 author: willies-ogola
-date: 2020-11-06T00:00:00-12:00
+date: 2020-11-09T00:00:00-15:00
 topics: []
 excerpt_separator: <!--more-->
 images:
   - url: /engineering-education/introduction-to-reinforcement-learning/hero.png
     alt: reinforcement learning
 ---
 This article will serve as an introduction to Reinforcement Learning (RL).
 According to [Wikipedia](https://en.wikipedia.org/wiki/Reinforcement_learning), RL is a sub-field of Machine Learning (ML).
-That is concerned on how [agents](https://en.wikipedia.org/wiki/Software_agent) take actions in an environment to maximize a cumulative reward.
+That is concerned with how [agents](https://en.wikipedia.org/wiki/Software_agent) take actions in an environment to maximize a cumulative reward.
 <!--more-->

 ### Table of Contents